He Did That

 "He Did That" is the first single released by American rapper Silkk the Shocker from his fourth album, My World, My Way.
 It was produced by Donald XL Robertson and featured Mac and Master P. "He Did That" peaked at number 50 on the Billboard Hot R&B/Hip-Hop Singles & Tracks and number 3 on the Billboard Hot Rap Singles.

+Music video

-The music video takes place a mansion filled with Mercedes Benz featuring appearances by Master P.
+The music video takes place a mansion filled with Mercedes-Benz cars and SUV, also featuring appearances by Master P.